ChristoffBo/homeassistant/jarvis_prime/README.md

 • **Incident History**: Track downtime incidents with duration and error details
 • **Visual Dashboard**: Service status cards showing current state, uptime %, avg response time

+### Advanced Reliability Logic (Anti-Flap & Retries)
+• **Retries** – Each service must fail a configurable number of consecutive checks before being marked **DOWN**, filtering out temporary timeouts or network hiccups.
+• **Flap Window** – Defines the time window (in seconds) used to detect service instability; older state changes automatically expire outside this period.
+• **Flap Threshold** – Sets how many up/down flips are allowed within the flap window before the service is considered “flapping.”
+• **Suppression Duration** – When flapping exceeds the threshold, alerts for that service are automatically muted for a defined duration while metrics continue to be recorded.
+• **Flap Tracking & Recovery** – The system tracks every state change, applies suppression intelligently, and resumes normal alerting once the suppression window ends.
+• **Result:** clean, noise-free uptime data with zero false positives — enterprise-grade stability built in.

 ### Chat & Intelligence
 • Chat Lane: pure LLM chat (no riff/persona), works via Gotify, ntfy, or Web UI when LLM is enabled
 • RAG Integration: if you have set a long lived token and your Home Assistant URL, chat will now answer questions regarding your systems